Tukkos/ExercicioJava_Calendario/README.md

+# Java exercise

+This repository is an study on Java.
+To practice Lists and ArrayList creation and a little of algorithm, I`ve decided to create an calendar and a code that user can use to search a date and find if it is a holyday.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.